wandevs/wandevs.org/docs/ethereum-inbound.md

 }
 ```

-Then let's define the remaining functions.
+Now let's define the remaining functions that make the lock and redeem contract
+calls, and that wait for Storeman group responding contract calls.

 ```js
 function sendLock(txCount) {